The Bankrate promise

 - Independent consulting work

-- Selling homemade items on Etsy.com or Facebook Marketplace
+- Selling homemade items at markets or online (such as on Etsy or Facebook Marketplace)

-Applying for a business credit card is easy.
-If you have a registered business, including an LLC, you’ll simply apply using your business information, including your Federal Tax ID number, which is also called an Employer Identification Number (EIN).
-If you run your business without a formal business set-up, you can simply apply as a sole proprietor with your Social Security number instead.
+If you have a registered business, including an LLC, you’ll apply using your business information, including your Federal Tax ID number, also called an Employer Identification Number (EIN).
+If you run your business without a formal business setup, you can simply apply as a sole proprietor with your Social Security number instead.

-Either way, you should plan to offer up the following information:
+Either way, prepare to submit the following information:

 - Your annual business income

-- The length of your business since inception
+- The age of your business since inception

 - The industry your business is in